-I am a qualified counsellor, registered and accredited member of the British Association of Counselling and Psychotherapy (BACP), and a clinical supervisor with over eighteen years of experience working with adults, young people and teenagers (please see below for my experience counselling young people).
+I am a qualified counsellor, registered and accredited member of the British Association of Counselling and Psychotherapy (BACP), and a clinical supervisor with over 19 years of experience working with adults, young people and teenagers.
+I have worked as a counsellor in a Secondary School, Further Education and Higher Education.
+(For more information on my experience counselling young people, please see below).

 My private practice in Hitchin, Hertfordshire has been running for eleven years and I have successfully helped adults and young people from a wide range of cultural, religious and professional backgrounds.
 My counselling method is based on the Person-Centred Therapy approach.

 Please see below for an outline of how I work, based on the philosophy of the Person-Centred Counselling approach.

 You can expect three core therapeutic values from me:

 Empathy – I will sense what it is like to be in your shoes and communicate this back; this in turn will help you to understand yourself better; unconditional acceptance – you will not be judged whatever the circumstances, I accept you just as you are; this in turn will help you to become more self-accepting; thirdly, genuineness – I will simply be myself throughout the sessions, not detached, but authentic and trustworthy; and this in turn will encourage you to be more real, up-front and honest with yourself.

 The non-judgmental, safe space I provide is an opportunity for you to reflect on past and/or present experiences, negative thoughts, painful or overwhelming feelings, to explore the impact this might be having on your life, relationships, work, education, etc, and to give you the start you need to move forward in your life.

 I also incorporate mindfulness and CBT approach which have successfully helped adults to manage negative thoughts, compulsive self-criticism, low mood/depression and anxiety.

 I offer short-term (6-12 sessions) or long - term counselling.